hiveml/simple-ml-serving/README.md

 https://blog.thehive.ai

 # simple-ml-serving
+# Or, I just trained a machine learning model - now what ?

 This post goes over a quick and dirty way to deploy a trained machine learning model to production.